Matheus-Camelo/Matheus-Camelo/README.md

 </a>

 ### About me:
-I'm deeply involved with **Data Science & Web Development** at the moment.
+I'm deeply involved with **Web Development & *Data Science* at the moment.
 <br>
 I enjoy all programming fields that include **Web Development**, **Data Science** & **Software Engineering**.